angular/angular/src/material/datepicker/datepicker.md

 #### Customizing the parse and display formats

-The `MAT_DATE_FORMATS` object is just a collection of formats that the datepicker uses when parsing and displaying dates.
+The `MAT_DATE_FORMATS` object is a collection of formats that the datepicker uses when parsing and displaying dates.
 These formats are passed through to the `DateAdapter` so you will want to make sure that the format objects you're using are compatible with the `DateAdapter` used in your app.